Tutorial | Dataiku apps#

 5. Click Save.

-Dataiku screenshot of the advanced tab of a Dataiku application.
+Dataiku screenshot of the advanced tab of a Dataiku app.

-Since we have already handled the application header and included content sections when creating the visual application, we just need to define the contents of the recipe.
+Since you’ve already handled the app header and included content sections when creating the visual app, you just need to define the contents of the recipe.

 1. After saving, navigate back to the Content tab of the Application designer.